bothy (noun. Scottish.) - a hut or small cottage.

 It’s the dead of winter.
 A dusty shaft of early morning light shines through the crack where the timber shutters meet, it falls gently on your face; a delicate awakening.
 Your lover is gently stoking the last embers in the fireplace back to life.

 Wrapped in an old tartan blanket you tiptoe into the kitchen, your breath visible in the fresh cold air.
-After preparing warm cups of tea you hurry back into bed, there you spend another languorous half hour or so watching the fire dance in the hearth while the rest of the house warms.
+After preparing warm cups of tea you hurry back into bed where you spend another languorous half hour or so watching the fire dance in the hearth while the rest of the house warms.

-Time to make some porridge to enjoy while sitting at nana's scrubbed pine table.
+Time to make some porridge to enjoy while sitting at the old kitchen table.
 You watch the rabbits eat whatever is left in the garden, their cute as a button tails bobbing as they hop from one juicy morsel to another.

 Around ten o'clock you head off to explore, you meander up and down the wide village streets marvelling at the curiosities in the neighbouring yards and at the beautiful colonial Georgian buildings dotted around the town.
 Snowy grey clouds hang in the sky and the air is crisp with a cold breeze.

 Next is a drive in the beautiful Central Highlands taking one of the stunningly gorgeous back roads which lead to the highland lakes.
 The landscape quickly turns white; snow has been falling in the highlands during the night.
 Stopped at a highland lake, you rug up and brave the chill to walk around the icy lagoon, its so very quiet in winter, there isn’t another human in sight, which is perfect.
-Back in Bothwell you head to the Castle Hotel for early dinner; pizza or parmi, whatever is on offer and join the workers in their high viz for a coldy or glass of Tasmanian pinot.
+Some time later, back in Bothwell you head to the Castle Hotel for dinner; pizza or parmi, whatever is on offer and join the workers in their high viz and local farmers for a cold beer or a glass of Tasmanian pinot.